 Here are a few important considerations when selecting the global PEO that’s right for your business.

 Global PEO in the Right Countries

 For a successful global PEO partnership, the provider should already have a legal entity in the country in which you want to enter.
-Without an established presence in your target market, the PEO must perform the same lengthy entity establishment process that you’re trying to avoid.
+Without an established presence in your target market, the PEO must perform the same lengthy entity establishment process that you're trying to avoid.
 Globally, the average time it takes to start a business is about 20 days.
 But in places like Brazil, it can take as long as 79 days.
-The cost isn’t low either; opening a foreign subsidiary can cost $20,000.
+The cost isn’t low either; opening a foreign subsidiary can cost thousands of dollars.

 Room to Grow